Financial Aid FAQs

 How many credits must I take to be eligible for financial aid?

 In order to be eligible for federal (exception: Pell), state (exception TAG) or institutional financial aid, a student must be enrolled at least on a half-time basis, a minimum of 6 credits per semester or 4.5 credits per trimester).
 A student can receive private educational loans if they are enrolled less than half-time (3 credits), per term.
 In addition, a student must be matriculated into a program leading to a degree or certificate.
-In order to be eligible for TAG a student must be a NJ resident and enrolled full-time, either 12 credits per semester or 9 credits each trimester.

 In order to receive financial aid do I have to apply every year?